pfdominey/DatathonRobotonomie/work.md

 Two people come up
 system recognizes them
 then it finds in its database, two photos and stories that are similar from these people

+Based on "semantic profile" the robot can propose/orient towards new activities